forborealis/mindful-map/README.md

 - cd backend
 - npm i
 - change .env.example to .env and put credentials for mondogb and mailtrap
+- change firebaseServiceAccountKey.json.example to firebaseServiceAccountKey.json and put firebase service account key of your project

 ## frontend
 - cd frontend